KrisMooseVisual/Liri-Node-App/README.md

     4- With the command 'node liri.js do-what-it-says', the LIRI program will place text inside of a random.txt file and use it to call a command from LIRI.

 All of this will be performed from the 'bash/terminal.

+This project is mainly for school as I am learning the ins and outs of back-end cod and developement.

+Here are the technologies used in this project:
+    - Node
+    - Axion
+    - JSON
+    - JavaScript
+    - Bands in Town API
+    - Spotify API